Condzi/after_2100/docs/tasks.md

 # **Current Tasks**
+* so because I broke something I have to write unit tests as a punishment. bruuuh
 * add planet object
     * add `planets.variables` file
         * we gonna need to fetch Config file for all sections